Thesis cover and layout design

 Amal focused her research on the development of inhibitors in hemophilia A. Hemophilia patients lack a protein that is necessary to form blood clots.
 Treatment of hemophilia includes administering the missing protein on a regular basis.
 However, in some (but not all) cases, the body develops antibodies against the treatment.
 Amal’s work explores why this happens, in order to find ways to prevent and combat this problem.

-During our first meeting, Amal explained that among the first doctors to write about hemophilia was a 10th-century Moorish surgeon from Andalusian Spain.
-This little nugget of medical history, combined with Amal’s cultural background, inspired the cover design.
-While sketching the pattern, I incorporated a “Y” shape to represent the antibodies (which is how they are usually stylized, formed the basis of the pattern illustration.
+Among the first doctors to write about hemophilia was a 10th-century Moorish surgeon from Andalusian Spain.
+This little nugget of medical history, combined with Amal’s cultural background, inspired the cover.
+A “Y” shape, which is how antibodies are usually stylized, formed the basis of the pattern illustration.
 The inner layout uses the cover pattern on the title pages, paired with warm red accents throughout the book.

 If you would like to know more about Amal’s research, you can find her thesis on the Amsterdam UMC website.